 How to Be More Empathetic as a Coach or Leader

-After a particularly frustrating afternoon in the ‘hearing world’ where I didn’t let my shield protect me, I decided instead of wondering why there are voids of human understanding and connection, I would write down my feelings and share my ideas of how we can make…you guessed it…empathy a frequent behavior.
+After a particularly frustrating afternoon in the ‘hearing world’ where I didn’t let my shield protect me, I decided instead of wondering why there are voids of human understanding and connection, I would write.

-The little things easily undetected by the hearing folks are loud and clear to me:
+What caused me to start think about this?
+The little things easily undetected by the hearing folks are loud and clear, such as:

 The small breaks the trainers take in between appointments.
 I find it nearly impossible to jump in because I can’t lipread more than one person at a time, or there’s no eye contact being made.

-When people talk from long distances in between sets, I don’t have the ability to join in those conversations.
+When people support each other and talk from long distances in between sets, I don’t have the ability to join in those conversations.

 Silent voices circle around me all day long.